ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 ## A Better Example: `unsafe` Wrapping to Placate the Borrow Checker

-Someday I'll take the time to write this myself but instead, for now, you can take a look at the source code for the Rust standard library's linked list: [linked_list.rs](https://github.com/rust-lang/rust/blob/master/library/alloc/src/collections/linked_list.rs)
+Someday I'll take the time to write my own example but instead, for now, you can take a look at the source code for the Rust standard library's linked list and the many places where it has been necessary to use `unsafe`: [linked_list.rs](https://github.com/rust-lang/rust/blob/master/library/alloc/src/collections/linked_list.rs)

-# The Borrow Checker and Local Function Analysis
+# The Borrow Checker

+## Local Function Analysis

-Here is an example where Rust may reject a perfectly safe program because of limitations in it's analysis abilities (taken from [reddit](https://www.reddit.com/r/rust/comments/1440094/problematic_pattern_ive_encountered_a_few_times/)):
+To give you the flavour of the type of problem that people will describe as "fighting the borrow checker", here is an example where Rust rejects what may be a perfectly safe program because of limitations in it's analysis abilities (taken from [reddit](https://www.reddit.com/r/rust/comments/1440094/problematic_pattern_ive_encountered_a_few_times/)).
+Rust references work like reader/writer locks and thus it rejects have both a writable and read-only reference in scope at the same time.
+This causes the following code to not compile:

 ```
 struct Foo {